2

 1

 • $\begingroup$ It is very complicated to even recognise inferences; deciding whether they are fallacious would require understanding of how the world works, and AI is a long way away from that.
-So the answer, I'm afraid, is no. $\endgroup$ Mar 21, 2022 at 9:13
+So the answer, I'm afraid, is no. $\endgroup$ Commented Mar 21, 2022 at 9:13

 2 Answers 2